 After the first 2 or 3 days when the tendon has started to calm down alternating hot and cold can be done.
 Commercially available gel packs are ideal for this purpose as they can be warmed in hot water or carefully in the microwave, or frozen.
 Wear knee support to support to protect the tendon and retain the bodies heat which will aid the healing process.
 When returning to running a heat retainer or support can be worn.
 Tendons work better when they are warm but as a precaution applying ice after a training session can help reduce any inflammation.

 What can a sports injury specialist or doctor do?

 A doctor may prescribe anti-inflammatory medication such as ibuprofen to help with the pain and inflammation in the early stages.
+Do not take Ibuprofen if you have asthma or other contraindications, always check with a medical professional first.
 Anti-inflammatory medication may not be as effective in the later stages and may even restrict healing.
-Do not take this if you have asthma or other contraindications, always check with a medical professional first.

-Sports massage may be beneficial in remodelling the scar tissue and improving the condition of the hamstring muscles themselves.
+Sports massage may be beneficial in remodeling the scar tissue and improving the condition of the hamstring muscles themselves.
 Cross friction massage is applied by rubbing transversely across the tendon.

 A full rehabilitation program consisting of stretching, strengthening exercises should be done to restore the athlete to full fitness.